Last Updated on March 20, 2025

 Discuss your Hospital-Acquired Infection with a Lawyer

 At Porter Law Group, our team of seasoned medical malpractice lawyers work alongside licensed medical professionals.
 We approach every case holistically, strengthening your claim from every angle.
-If you or someone dear has suffered due to HAI, please reach out to us for a no-obligation free evaluation.
+If you or someone dear has suffered due to HAI in New York, please reach out to us for a no-obligation free evaluation.

 You may also contact us at 833-PORTER9 or info@porterlawteam.com now to schedule a free appointment.